 My parents were sceptical about my safety in Turkey and so was I. We did a lot of research on “Is Turkey Safe to Travel?” and finally our decision about me travelling to Turkey came out as affirmative.

 Having lived for 6 weeks in the country with a local Turkish host family and having tried all sorts of Turkish cuisines, visiting various other cities in the country and commuting via all modes of public transport during the day as well as overnight journeys, I believe you can trust me with my insights and information on the same.

 The reasons why Turkey is perceived to be unsafe are plenty and we are going to cover most of them in this article.
 Being a Muslim country people already apprehend Turkey to be stereotyped and orthodox in many ways.

 There have been many issues recently mainly involving terrorist attacks.
 Istanbul’s Atatürk Airport (2016) is one incident that has instilled a sense of fear in the minds of all travellers.
-Followed by the Istanbul night club shooting in the year 2017 and the Syrian conflicts have made the situation in Turkey even the more tensed.
+Followed by the Istanbul nightclub shooting in the year 2017 and the Syrian conflicts have made the situation in Turkey even more tense.